belalakhter/packages/readme.md

-# Work Utils
+# Packages

-- api tester
+### Api Load Tester
-For load testing websocket, hlv or flv streams and sse connections
+Perform load testing for Streams connections like SSE, websocket, flv and hls.

-- worker pool
+### Worker Pool
-Use in golang projects for better concurrent tasks management
+Golang module to use worker threads